 – No USB-C port

 The 360-degree hinge allows it to change into 4 modes: classic laptop mode, tablet mode, tent mode, and the stand set-up.
-The latest Chromebook can perform multi-task, and Chromebook 11 proves it by providing a split-screen functionality that is enjoyable for the young kids who wish to see anything at any time.
+The latest Chromebook can perform multi-task, and Chromebook 11 proves it by providing a split-screen functionality that is enjoyable for young kids who wish to see anything at any time.
 42 WHz integrated battery with 3-cells offers you 11:36 hours battery life sufficient for daily usage.

-This Chromebook is denigrated for its inability to run few tabs while listening to music in the background and streaming a YouTube video simultaneously, but that doesn’t deprive it to be the best Chromebook for kids.
+This Chromebook is denigrated for its inability to run few tabs while listening to music in the background and streaming a YouTube video simultaneously, but that doesn’t deprive it of the best Chromebook for kids.
 Besides, this Chromebook doesn’t have any USB-C, common in most of the best Chromebooks these days.
 The brightness level is very dull and gets dark when watching the black tones.
 The speakers are amateurs too.
 Despite some of these cons, thanks to Dell for bringing this best Chromebook for kids for its durability and compact size.

 Finally, all my reviews are done with subtlety and yet free from bias.
 My preference for the fastest Chromebook will be Google Pixelbook and Lenovo Yoga C630.
 Google Pixel Slate with 1.6 pounds without a keyboard is the perfect choice for the lightest Chromebook.
 My preferred Chromebook for best touchscreen, students, kids, and a cheap price will be HP Chromebook x2, Samsung Chromebook 3, Dell Inspiron 11, and Acer Chromebook 314, respectively.
 These Chromebooks are among the best Chromebook in 2020 for their versatility.

 The top Chromebook list is not yet to end as the technology is advancing every day, and more Chromebook will be added to the list.
-If you want to share your opinion about this review on Chromebook or add anything up, please leave it in the comment section below.
+So if you want to share your opinion about this review on Chromebook or add anything up, please leave it in the comment section below.
 Thank you.